writethedocs/www/docs/conf/na/2017/index.rst

                           Sunday
                         </p>
                         <p class="schedule-home__desc">
-                          Join us for the Writing day and Welcome Reception.
+                          Join us for the <a href="/conf/na/2017/writing-day/">Writing Day</a> and Welcome Reception.
                           The first official day of the conference is full of chances to interact with other documentarians.
                         </p>
                       </div>